wotography/DVR-timeline-version-manager/README.md

 - Only works with DaVinci Resolve Studio (not the free version)
 - Requires scripting to be enabled in DaVinci Resolve

+## Support
+For problems or questions:
+1. Check the documentation
+2. Search for similar issues
+3. Create a new issue with detailed error description

 ## Changelog
-### v1.0.0 (2025-06-14)
+### v0.1.0 (2025-06-14)
+- Added intelligent date handling
+- Improved version processing
+- Fixed name duplication issues
+- Updated placeholder system
+- Added support for multiple date formats
 - Initial release
 - Basic version management
 - Placeholder system
 - Logging integration

-## Support
-For problems or questions:
-1. Check the documentation
-2. Search for similar issues
-3. Create a new issue with detailed error description